realhood/Assembla/README.md

 ## ✨ Why You'll Stan Assembla

 - **🙌 No Monkey Business**: Get it done without the fuss.
-- **🌟 More Than Words**: Summaries, emotions, and everything in between.
 - **🎨 Gen Z Approved Design**: Sleek, modern, and aesthetic AF.

 ---